 While yarn bombing started out as a sort of random-seeming, anonymous knit-and-run, some artists have turned it into careers.
 This isn’t the norm however and many people continue to secretly cover small public objects with bits of colorful knitting.

 Magda Sayeg, credited with starting the whole movement, is one of my favorites and is enjoying a prolific career from her work.
-Show your kids this knitted bus and see what their reaction is:

-The thing about kids and yarn bombing, is that it’s hard to plan a sighting since they tend to pop up unexpectedly.
+It’s hard to plan a sighting since they tend to pop up unexpectedly.
 It’s the sort of thing you really just happen upon.
 Fen and I saw some wrapped bike racks a year or so ago and she was pretty excited.
 If I had seen something like this as a kid, I would have been totally blown away.
 Isn’t this the great thing about street art?
 It’s discovering the unexpected.
 And with yarn bombing it’s such a cozy unexpected moment.

 Check out these links: